The Original Ultimate Runner Competition

 Runner's World Magazine writer Jim Harmon covered the race one year and had this to say about The Ultimate Runner: "This competition may be the last word in running endurance."

 Imagine for a moment running at nearly top speed for over 33 miles in one day.
-Running 33 miles fast in five different races is a pain level that I had never experienced before or since this race.
+Running 33 miles in five different races at a fast pace is a level of pain that I had never experienced before or since this race.
 Running in and out of oxygen debt all day long was pretty tough, especially in the final event of the day, the marathon.

-Some of the best ultra-marathoner runners in the world competed in the original Ultimate Runner Competition, including Barney Klecker, the American record holder at 50 miles.
+Some of the world's top ultra-marathon runners competed in the original Ultimate Runner Competition, including Barney Klecker, the American record holder at 50 miles.
 Klecker held the American record at this distance for almost 40 years.
-On a side note, Klecker's son Joe made the 2021 Olympic team at 10,000 meters.
-Charlie Trayer was the number three-ranked ultramarathon runner in the world at the time.
+On a side note, Klecker's son, Joe, made the 2021 Olympic team in the 10,000 meters.
+Charlie Trayer was the world's number three-ranked ultramarathon runner at the time.

 Charlie was also named the Ultra-Running Magazine Ultra Runner of the Year in 1987.
 Stefan Feckner, the Ultra-Running Magazine Ultra Runner of 1988, also competed in the Original Ultimate Runner Competition.